cabol/erlbus/README.md

 ok
 ```

-Then in `node1` create a handler with subscribe it to a topic:
+Then in `node1` create a handler and subscription to a topic:

 ```erlang
 % Anonymous handler function